jaidetree/cljs-tui-template/README.md

 Denis Isidoro created this beautiful terminal-user-interface JSON explorer app using ClojureScript, Reagent, React, and Blessed.
 It completely blew my mind!
 This template would not exist without him or his work on Floki.

+Camilo Polymeris came up with the first concept and implementation of this stack in the gist https://gist.github.com/polymeris/5e117676b79a505fe777df17f181ca2e that became the basis for Floki that even made its way into this template.

 ---

 ## Thanks